-The Air Crew Europe Star was awarded for operational flying from United Kingdom bases over Europe between 3 September 1939 and 5 June 1944.
+The Air Crew Europe Star was awarded for flying operations from United Kingdom bases over Europe between 3 September 1939 and 5 June 1944.
 A person must first be entitled to the 1939-45 Star before qualifying for the Air Crew Europe Star.

 The six pointed star is yellow copper zinc alloy.
 The obverse has a central design of the Royal and Imperial cypher, surmounted by a crown.
 The cypher is surrounded by a circlet containing the words "The Air Crew Europe Star".